Most interesting landmarks of Kiribati

 Described landmarks of Kiribati

-The area of Kiribati exceeds the area of United States.
-But most of it is taken by ocean, the land area is only 811 km².
+The area of Kiribati exceeds the area of the United States.
+But most of it is taken by the ocean, the land area is only 811 km².
 This is an exciting land of extremes, with local people living in extreme poverty and at the same time leading such way of life which is mildly named "non-consumerist" way of life.
-In reality it means – most people in Kiribati don’t care about "our" rules of economics, which keep the Western society in tight iron grip.
+In reality, it means – most people in Kiribati don’t care about "our" rules of economics, which keep the Western society in a tight iron grip.

 With the exception of Banaba Island, Kiribati consists of low lying coral atolls which rise just a few meters above the sea level.